wiris/thoth/add-on/fancy-notification/README.md

 * **id**: Mandatory string used to identify any given fancy notification.
 This identifier is necessary for the add-in internals, and must be different unique.
 * **info.title**: Optional string.
 If present, will be used as the alert title.
 * **image.url**(*): Mandatory URL.
 Points to the animated image (i.e.: the GIF file) to be shown.
 * **image.altText**: Mandatory string.
-Used as accesible text for the animated image.
+Used as text to be spoken by screen readers when they come across the animated image.

 * **image.target**: Optional URL.
 If present, clicking the notification will open an internet browser tab pointing to this URL.

 (*) These values should be provided by the development team